 Once your new program has been added to the database, your provided forms and guidelines will be made available to employees as they give to their favorite nonprofits.
 And if you’ve enabled auto-submission capabilities, individuals can submit their matches directly from their gift confirmation screens!

-There are also a number of things you can do to ensure your employees are aware of matching gift opportunities.
-And that’s essential!
+There are also several things you can do to ensure your employees are aware of matching gift opportunities, which is essential for getting them to submit match requests.
 Adding your program to Double the Donation’s matching gift database is great.
 At the same time, promoting the initiative internally communicates that you’re serious about matching gifts.

 Not only that, but employees love matching gift programs.
 In fact, research shows that individuals are 84% more likely to donate if they know a match is being offered.
 Plus, 1 in 3 stated they’d typically make a larger donation.